allen504/gleason/README.md

-# gleason
+# roi_annotation.py
-Tool for annotating regions of interest (ROI's) in prostate cancer biopsies, each ROI can be rated with a gleason score from 1-5.
+Tool for annotating regions of interest (ROI's) in prostate cancer biopsy images, each ROI can be rated with a gleason score from 1-5.
 Pressing a numbered button will rate the currently displayed ROI with that number.
 The "<-back" button erases the score of the last seen image and displays the image again to be re-rated.
 The "save" button writes all the scored images to a csv called "Scores.csv", which holds (image filename, gleason rating) pairs.
 The scores will also automatically be written to the file after the user has rated all picures in the "./images" directory.

 # to start:
 1. Make sure roi_annotation.py is is in the same directory as the "./images" directory (not inside the "./images" directory!)